hplp/ai-hardware-project-6501_group2/README.md

 2. Adaptation of FL techniques to leverage multiple MCUs in training
 3. Observe sources of greatest resource usage (SRAM, Flash, Compute)
 4. Optimize technique to leverage the fewest possible resources
-5. Extrapolate findings for consideration of adopting techniques to more limited MCUs and beyond

 ## Technology Stack
 1. Algorithms: Federated Learning (Approach adapted from reference papers)